-- 1) Attending in-person (for on-campus offerings only) and/or watching pre-recorded videos of several guest speakers across a broad and diverse range of industries. - 2) Responding to Perusell discussion posts that are part of recorded videos, related to the material presented and discussed throughout the course. - 3) Participating in various Mock Interviews and/or Career Fair opportunities that will be announced on D2L at the start of the class session/semester. - 4) Sharing strategies with classmates on obtaining internships and other career enhancing workshops.
+- 1) Attending in-person and/or watching pre-recorded videos of several guest speakers across a broad and diverse range of industries. - 2) Responding to D2L Discussion prompts related to the material presented and discussed throughout the course. - 3) Participating in various Career Fair opportunities that will be announced on D2L at the start of the class session/semester. - 4) Sharing strategies with classmates on obtaining internships and other career enhancing workshops.

-Reflection:
+> Reflection: